adambaumeister/skilletcli/README.md

 [click here to see a complete example, populated with default values](README.md)

+If this file is not specified or is missing/unavailable, defaults will be used.
+Defaults are sourced from the selected snippet metafile.

 ## Usage
 ### Overview of skillet layout
 SkilletCLI returns a structure like the below: